 1. You’ll Find Out If Your Living Habits are Compatible

-When you live together before you get married, you find out whether your neat freak self can really stand to share close quarters with your disorganized and often messy partner.
-"You'll find out how tolerant you can be, as well as how upset you each get at your various differences," points out Greer.
+This is probably the first benefit that came to mind when you and your partner started thinking about moving in together: It’s really a practice run for a lifetime of living together—without the major commitment or legal documents.
+"You'll find out how tolerant you can be, as well as how upset you each get at your various differences," points out Jane Greer, Ph.D., relationship expert and author of What About Me?
+Stop Selfishness From Ruining Your Relationship.
+If you’re a total neat freak and your partner isn’t quite so bothered by things piling up here and there or leaving dishes in the sink for a few days, sharing living quarters will help you figure out how to make it work and whether the two of you can handle it.
 Your lifestyle habits extend past your waking hours, though, and living together also means learning to sleep together.
 "You can learn to balance and adapt to each other's sleep schedules," Greer says.
 "You can start to figure out options for handling your differences and needs, and how this will affect your sexual life—e.g. setting aside time for sex if you're on opposite schedules."

+Does all that cleaning get you hot and bothered?
+You’ll find out!
 Says Greer, "You have the opportunity to see what your sexual appetites are once you're together all the time.
 Once you live together, you're able to be sexually intimate every day, if you like."
 And if you don't want to get down every day, she says, it's good to learn that before you tie the knot.
 "You'll get to know each other's level of desire and find a balance in terms of frequency so you can both feel good about your sexual life together," Greer says.